maraxen/gmmx/README.md

 ## Benchmarks

 Here are some results from the benchmarks in the [examples/benchmarks](https://github.com/adonath/gmmx/tree/main/examples/benchmarks) folder comparing against Scikit-Learn.
-The benchmarks were run on a 2021 MacBook Pro with an M1 Pro chip.
+The benchmarks were run on an "Intel(R) Xeon(R) Gold 6338" CPU and a single "NVIDIA L40S" GPU.

 ### Prediction